tml3nr/RuneOS-1/README.md

 ### Connect PC to Raspberry Pi
-- At `Are you sure you want to continue connecting (yes/no)?`, confirm `yes` and login with password: `alarm` -
+- At `Are you sure you want to continue connecting (yes/no)?`, confirm `yes` and login with password: `alarm`

-- (skip if connected successfully) If connection failed or RPi not show up in scan:
+**(skip if connected successfully) If connection failed or RPi not show up in scan**
 - Power off RPi
 - If not yet on wired LAN, connect it.
 - Power on and scan again
 ```sh
 # scan ip address
 routerip=$( ip route get 1 | cut -d' ' -f3 )